Travel information and checklist

 - Does the travel agent I'm dealing with have insolvency insurance or other safeguards in place to protect my funds?

-Additional information on your consumer rights, contact Consumer Protection on:
+For additional information on your consumer rights, contact Consumer Protection on:

 - Phone: 1300 304 054